vulgo/ga-h97n-wifi-hackintosh/README.md

 ...
 ````

-#### GenSMBIOS
+### GenSMBIOS

-> Python script that uses acidanthera's `macserial` to generate SMBIOS and optionally saves them to a plist
+> GenSMBIOS is a python script that uses acidanthera's `macserial` to generate SMBIOS and optionally saves them to a plist

+The `GenSMBIOS` model identifier should match `SystemProductName` in `config.plist` where the default is `iMac18,2`.
+See also [README-Intel-Graphics.md](/README-Intel-Graphics.md).

 | PlatformInfo &#8594; Generic | Source                    |
 |:-----------------------------|--------------------------:|